 If any of these things are happening to you and you need support you can contact Shine on 0508 744 633.
-If someone has shared an intimate or nude image or video of you without your consent you should contact Netsafe for help on 0508 NETSAFE or by emailing email@example.com.
+If someone has shared an intimate or nude image or video of you without your consent you should contact Netsafe for help by texting ‘Netsafe’ to 4282, calling 0508 NETSAFE, emailing email@example.com or reporting online.
 If you or someone else is in immediate danger dial 111 to speak to the police.

 If you think a friend is getting involved in an unhealthy relationship, talk with them about it.
 Tell them your concerns and let them know that you’re there to support them.
 Shine and other domestic or family violence organisations can provide support and advice on how to talk to a friend if you are concerned about their safety.